 - Don’t try to add any kind of flour, because these are flourless cookies that need only 3 ingredients.

-- You can substitute the peanut butter with any unsweetened nut butter such as almond butter or cashew butter.
+- You can substitute the peanut butter with any unsweetened nut butter, such as almond butter or cashew butter.

 You’ll need to use a powdered sweetener.
-I love to use Swerve Confectioners sweetener and blend in a food processor until it looks like a powder.
+I love to use Swerve Confectioners sweetener and blend it in a food processor until it looks like a powder.

 You can use Monk Fruit Sweetener and adjust the quantity to your taste.